 - xxxix.
 The massing of new development shall be in keeping with the scale and height of existing development within the area and in adjacent neighbourhoods.
-Residential buildings shall not exceed three storeys and blocks of attached townhouses shall not contain more than five primary dwelling units. - xl.
-A variety of architectural styles shall be encouraged that reflect the varied character of homes in the adjacent neighbourhoods and Old Town generally, including Colonial, Victorian, Edwardian and Craftsman.
+Residential buildings shall not exceed 3 storeys.

+Blocks of attached townhouses generally shall not contain more than 6 primary dwelling units but may contain up to 8 primary units provided the building's total length does not exceed 60 metres. - xl.
+A variety of architectural styles shall be encouraged that reflect the varied character of homes in the adjacent neighbourhoods and Old Town generally, including Colonial Revival, Neo-Classical, Georgian, Italianate and Craftsman.
 The incorporation of architectural elements found on heritage buildings in the area and the homes of Christopher Street and Weatherstone Court shall be encouraged. - xli.
 The use of traditional building materials commonly used in Old Town's historic buildings shall be strongly encouraged.
 Building materials and finishes should reflect a consistently high level of quality and craftsmanship. - xlii.
 Future development on Christopher Street and Weatherstone Court shall maintain their existing general character in terms of building massing, setbacks and landscaping. - xliii.
 The visual impact of front garages and driveways shall be minimized.
 Garages at the rear of houses, accessed by a laneway or a driveway at the side of the house, shall be encouraged.
-Where garages are located at the front of dwelling units, they shall be located behind the front wall of the house and have a maximum width no greater than half the width of the house.
+Where garages are located at the front of dwelling units, they shall be located behind the front wall of the house and have a maximum width no greater than half the width of the house. - xliv.

-- xliv.
 Accessory buildings containing secondary residential units shall have a maximum height of 7 metres or the height of the main dwelling, whichever is less. - xlv.
-Front yard setbacks for new development shall be a minimum of 4 metres from the sidewalk and consistent along each street. - xlvi.
+Front yard setbacks for new development shall be a minimum of 3 metres from the sidewalk and consistent along each street. - xlvi.
 At least 50% of the front yards of new development shall comprise soft landscaping, including trees.

-Former Rand Estate and John Street East Character Area Heritage and Development Framework
+FIGURE 1: Heritage and Development Framework - Former Rand Estate and John Street East Character Area